 Submit 6 copies of the project operation and maintenance manuals 30 calendar days prior to testing the system involved.
 Update and resubmit data for final approval no later than 30 calendar days prior to contract completion.
-4 copies shall be delivered to the APE.
+4 copies shall be delivered to the APE and 2 copies shall be mailed to Lyon Associates, Inc. at: